junxit/us-congress-bills-117/metadata.md

 - 2021-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 2 (Roll no. 253).(text: 07/26/2021 CR H3862-3863)
 - 2021-07-29 — The title of the measure was amended.
 Agreed to without objection.
 - 2021-07-30 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2021-10-06 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2021-11-18 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2022-01-19 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with amendments.
+With written report No. 117-58.
+- 2022-01-19 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with amendments.
+With written report No. 117-58.
+- 2022-01-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 255.